ostadsgo/form_app/README.md

 display message on some situation like from saved edit something delete and etc

 # TODO: User should be able to add new fields in edit form tab
+# TODO: Create new tab using tab key.
+# TODO: table data should act based on their type.